pszponder/blog-articles/data-structures/array.md

 # How to Obtain the Index of an Element in an Array using .indexOf():

 There will be occasions where you will want to search an array and identify the index of a specific element.
 You can do this using the `indexOf()` method.
-Note that if there are multiple instances of the same value in the array, the `indexOf()` method will only return the index of the 1st iteration.
+Note that if there are multiple instances of the same value in the array, the `indexOf()` method will only return the index of the 1st occurence of the value.
 If `indexOf()` does not find the specified value in the array, it will return `-1`.

 ```js
 // Initialize an array